 Depreciation and amortization expense increased by \$377, or 2.2%, to \$17,287 in the first quarter of 2014 compared to \$16,910 in the first quarter of 2013.
-Increased depreciation related to new stores and recent renovations on existing stores was partially offset by assets in our comparable store base becoming fully depreciated and accelerated depreciation in fiscal 2013 on certain assets related to our Kensington/Bethesda, Maryland location, which we anticipate closing in mid-August 2014, and assets expected to be replaced as part of the 2013 remodels.
+Increased depreciation related to new stores and recent renovations on existing stores was partially offset by assets in our comparable store base becoming fully depreciated and accelerated depreciation in fiscal 2013 on certain assets related to our Kensington/Bethesda, Maryland location, which permanently closed on August 12, 2014, and assets expected to be replaced as part of the 2013 remodels.